BrightspaceUI/core/components/offscreen/README.md

 # Off-screen Content

 Positioning content off-screen is a valuable accessibility technique when you wish to have content which is only visible to screen readers.
-For more information, read [WebAIM's article on Invisible Content](http://webaim.org/techniques/css/invisiblecontent/).
+For more information on this approach, read [WebAIM's article on Invisible Content](http://webaim.org/techniques/css/invisiblecontent/).

 ## Web Component